Going green: Renewable energy in Ireland

 Although renewable energy deals aren’t always the cheapest on the market, more and more people are opting for these tariffs in order to reduce their impact on the environment.
 If you are looking to go with a renewable energy tariff we’ve got information on the suppliers that offer them.

-The CRU’s Green Source Verification Report from 2018 revealed that six of Ireland’s ten energy suppliers passed the CRU’s annual test, confirming they have sufficient green attributes to cover their sale of ‘green source products’.
+The CRU’s Green Source Verification Report from 2019 revealed that five of Ireland’s ten energy suppliers passed the CRU’s annual test, confirming they have sufficient green attributes to cover their sale of ‘green source products’.

-However, there are currently only four energy suppliers in Ireland that are known as being 100% renewable.
+However, there are currently only five energy suppliers in Ireland that are known as being 100% renewable.
 These are:

 - Energia - 100% renewable